Trevor Key

 John Trevor Key (10 July 1947 – 6 December 1995) was a British photographer and designer, best known for his work for musical artists of the 1970s and 1980s.
 One of his best-known covers was for Mike Oldfield's 1973 debut album Tubular Bells.
-Other artists that he produced cover artwork for include Joy Division, the Sex Pistols, Phil Collins, Roxy Music, Wham!, Can, China Crisis, System 7, Orchestral Manoeuvres in the Dark, and New Order.
+Other artists that he produced cover artwork for include Joy Division, Sex Pistols, Phil Collins, Roxy Music, Wham!, Can, China Crisis, System 7, Orchestral Manoeuvres in the Dark, and New Order.

 Key was also involved in logo design and was credited with designing the Virgin Group signature logo with Ray Kyte.
 Key was also associated with Peter Saville and Factory Records.

 Key was married to Lesley and they had a child.
 He died of a brain tumour in December 1995.

 Music artwork

 Key's music cover artwork included: